 Since I use a Mac laptop, I searched for the Desktop version of Power BI for Mac, but there didn’t seem to be one.
 So I switched to a Windows machine, searched for it in the Windows Store, and was able to install it.

 Let’s stop for a moment and review what’s happened so far.
 Just to have the tool to connect to some of my data sources, I have to be running on a Windows machine and install an application (280 MB) on every machine that will be able to edit, create, and manage data and dashboards.

-In fact, as I looked closer, I saw that, if we remove connectors that are variations of the same connector and remove Microsoft-only connectors, we are left with very few third-party connectors.
+As I looked closer, I saw that, if we remove connectors that are variations of the same connector and remove Microsoft-only connectors, we are left with mostly third-party connectors.

 If we remove Azure connectors, Microsoft SQL Server, and CRM Dynamics, there are not many connectors—or at least not any useful ones.
-Nothing for applications such as QuickBooks and HubSpot.
-Do we have to download something else or perhaps pay for an additional connector?
-Unsure.
+For example, applications such as QuickBooks and HubSpot are provided by third parties and require contacting another vendor.